-You can call coyotes day or night.
-Lots of hunters prefer nighttime hunting, as it has a special allure.
-You’re in the dark, the coyotes are less wary, visibility is less, it’s more challenging – any number of reasons.
+You can call predators such as coyotes at any time, day or night.
+Lots of hunters prefer nighttime hunting and coyote calls as it has a special allure.
+You’re in the dark, the coyotes are less wary, visibility is less, it’s a more challenging area – any number of reasons.

 When hunting during the day different things come into play.
 Some work in your favor, and some work against you.
-You can see a lot further, but that means so can the coyotes.
+You can see a lot further during the day (depending on the area), but that means so can the coyotes.
 But a long range rifle will usually take care of that, as even during the day, a coyote can’t see you at 200 yards, if you’re the least bit concealed.

 The key to successful daytime hunting is proper calling techniques which will bring the wary coyotes in.
 Calling techniques change from season to season, and even from day to day.
 The main difference is time of year.
 Things like when pups are born, and food availability are just two variables – and these variables can and do change from year to year in any given area.
 So you’re really starting from scratch each time you initiate a new coyote hunting adventure.

 By the way, just because I’ve only mentioned distress calls, doesn’t at all mean that those are the only calls available that will draw coyotes in – -far from it.
-You can call in “coyote talk” – -different barks, yips, yells or howls, which tell other coyotes what’s happening – where there’s a kill – -that type of stuff.
+You can call in “coyote talk” – -different barks, yips, yells or howls to the predators, which tell other coyotes what’s happening – where there’s a kill – -that type of stuff.

 Another call that real experienced coyote hunters use is the “squeaker type” of call – -like a mouse, or some other rodent.
 Coyote hunters use this type of call when a coyote is just not quite ready to come in, is a little out of range, or you can’t get a shot because of brush or other natural impediments.
 These “squeaker calls” usually will do the trick, but because they’re “squeaks,” you normally can’t use them over longer distances.
 Indeed, the wary coyote will literally know that there’s something wrong, if they can hear a “squeak” from a long distance.